 The design of the P-2 was predicated on the theory that a pair of the new Wright R-3350 Cyclone 18 cylinder radial engines would enable the Neptune to carry more payload farther than even the four engine heavy bombers in use at the time.
 The Boeing B-17 Flying Fortess was used by the Navy in small numbers as the PB-1 and PB-1W.
 The Consolidated B-24 Liberator was utilized by the Navy in much larger numbers as the PB4Y-1 and was the basis for the more specialized PB4Y-2 Privateer patrol bomber.
 But because the R-3350 engines were being used in Boeing B-29 Superfortresses at the time, Lockheed’s new maritime patrol platform was ready when called upon after the war ended.

 The Navy, with an eye toward post-war public relations, decided to show the new design off.
 The third production P2V-1 was chosen for a record-setting mission.
 The crew named the Neptune “The Turtle” but somehow the Navy tweaked the moniker to “The Truculent Turtle.”
-On September 9th 1946 The Turtle took off from Perth in Australia using rocket-assisted takeoff (RATO) on a non-stop flight destined to end in the United States.
-Carrying a crew of four, a baby kangaroo, and all the avgas that could be Indian-wrestled aboard, The Turtle landed 55 hours and 18 minutes later at Naval Air Station (NAS) Columbus, Ohio- 11,236 miles away.
+On September 29th 1946 The Turtle took off from Perth in Australia using rocket-assisted takeoff (RATO) on a non-stop flight planned to end in Washington, DC.
+Carrying a crew of four, a baby kangaroo, and all the avgas that could be Indian-wrestled aboard, The Turtle instead landed 55 hours and 18 minutes later at Naval Air Station (NAS) Columbus, Ohio- a journey of 11,236 miles.
 It took 16 years and Air Force B-52s to best the flight of The Turtle.
 She now resides at the National Naval Aviation Museum at NAS Pensacola in Florida.